 I guess I'm not necessarily mid-finals.
 More early finals considering I still have 5/7 left to write.
 (Don't feel bad for me I did this to myself).
 And seeing as finals season gives me a lot of time to myself to consider things that I don't usually have time to think about I'm going to word vomit here a little.
-Also, considering this has become a fairly public journal, what do I have to lose?
+Also, considering this has basically become a public journal, what do I have to lose?

 So here's my thought for the day: do people I write about know that I'm writing about them?
 This all started when I was picking songs for The Blue Book Project, and there were all these songs I wanted to include about people I had previously had feelings for.
 At that point, they seemed so distant from where I was.
 I had moved away from Toronto and most of the boys that played a role in that album hadn't had any significant place in my life for around two years.
-In my mind, I had riddled up our stories pretty well and I doubt they'd check in on my music or listen to my album.
-Essentially, I doubt the names behind 10 or Cheers know that those songs exist, or that I play their stories in bars across Canada and have them on my album (sorry boys).
+In my mind, I had riddled up our stories pretty well and I doubt they'd check in on my music or listen to my album anyway.
+Essentially, I doubt the names behind 10 or Cheers know that those songs exist, or that I play their stories in bars in Toronto and Vancouver, and have them on my album (sorry boys).
 In addition, when I released The Blue Book Project I was in a serious relationship.
-And that boy knew all my songs and who they were about, so it wasn't like these songs about current unrequited love.
+And that boy knew all my songs and who they were about, so it wasn't like these songs were about current unrequited love.
 I was really happy in my relationship, I was telling stories I already knew the end to.

 But now that I'm single things are more complicated.
 Granted I've been single for a while, but I'm finally getting to a place where I'm considering releasing new music.
 And between me, myself and I, I have been writing about people in my life (whether or not they're aware of it).
 The bits and clips on my Instagram stories all feature people from my recent past.